Team

 How the work gets cleared

-A managed AI employee reads referral emails, forms, faxed documents, call notes, and patient details; flags missing documents; drafts patient or referrer chases; checks admin gates such as eligibility or authorization status; and prepares the booked-visit handoff for staff review.
+A managed AI employee reads referral emails, forms, faxed documents, call notes, and patient details — access to patient-identifying and clinical detail scoped and agreed with the practice at setup — flags missing documents; drafts patient or referrer chases; checks admin gates such as eligibility or authorization status; and prepares the booked-visit handoff for staff review.

 Work in motion